Is Wakeboarding Hard To Learn? Absolutely Not! Learn How To Wakeboard Today!

 Most ski and wakeboard boats have a low swim platform on the back of the boat that is a godsend for teaching wakeboarding.
 With the engine off, get the pupil into the water with the wakeboard on and wakeboard handle in their hands.
 They assume the correct position of arms straight and deep squat, then the tutor can lift them up onto the swim platform, just the same way that the boat will, but in a less terrifying manner.
 Do this three or more times to establish good muscle memory and then have the pupil stand up at the end of this movement.

-Step 3 – Get Up Out Of The Water
+Step 3 – Getting Up Out Of The Water and How To Wakeboard

 Now it is time to start the boat.
 Your boat driver will pull the rider slowly while they keep their arms straight and knees bent in the lowest squat they can do.
 Use the exact same form that was used in step 2 and they will be able to get up in a squat position and then fully stand up.
 Be sure not to stand up too soon and point one end of the board at the boat.
 The end of the board that you point will be your natural position, it will be regular if it is the left side or goofy if it is the right side.